ingur/CozyVim/README.md

   <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/45173070/273744812-291c6b8a-b7a0-449e-a860-93fd5f52950b.png"/>
 </p>

 My personal, modern and cozy configuration for NeoVim.
+The `main` branch is currently optimized for my personal use, but will rework it for easy extendability/customizability when I finish reimplementing the final missing features.

 ## Features